one-pace/one-pace-wiki/style-guide.md

 - Vice Admiral Smoker
 - Smoker is a vice admiral

-### 1.1.7.
+### 1.1.8.
 Abilities
-Note: we currently do not translate attack names if they are in a language other than Japanese.
+We do not translate attack names if they are in a language other than Japanese.
 E.G. We keep Sanji's and Robin's moves as they are.
 We also do not translate a move name if a literal translation ruins a reference.
 E.G. Zoro's "Two-Swords Style Rashomon" attack is a reference to a gate of the same name in Kyoto and a famous movie.

 - Boundman / Tankman / Snakeman
 - Gear Second / Third / Fourth